alessandroibes/alessandroibes/README.md

 <h1 align="center">Hi!
 I'm Alessandro Oliveira</h1>

 <p align="center">
-  Passionate developer focused on technology and innovation.
+  I'm a technology enthusiast with hands-on experience in software development and problem-solving.
+I focus on building efficient, scalable, and impactful solutions.
 </p>

 ---

 ## 📌 About Me

-Developer with experience in .NET, Python, JavaScript/TypeScript.
-Currently working with Python.
+I'm a developer with experience in .NET, Python, and JavaScript/TypeScript.
+Currently, I work primarily with Python.

-- 🔭 Currently I'm working as a Python Developer
+- 🔭 I’m currently working as a Python Developer.
-- 🌱 I'm learning Full Stack Development
+- 🌱 I'm expanding my skills in Full Stack Development and Software Architecture.
-- 👯 I’m looking to collaborate on Web Development Projects
+- 👯 I’m open to collaborating on Web Development projects.
 - 😄 Pronouns: He/Him

 ---